-There are some interesting points to note from the above data.
-Post 2008 crash of about 50%, one can see how the markets have performed differently in each year.
-In 2009, the markets gave positive returns of about 81%, in 2010 the returns were just 17% and in 2011 the returns were down 24%.
-The interesting point to here is the average returns are about 20%, even after the 2008 crash and 2009 boom.
+There are some interesting points to note from the above table.
+Post 2008 crash of about 50% and 2011 negative returns of 24%, markets have given positive returns of 81% and 25%.
+Also the average returns for the past years is about 20% despite the markets being down 24%.
 The lesson is pretty much clear – long term investing pays and one need not bother too much about the ups and downs of the markets.

-During the past few years, the returns from investing in individual stocks are varied, only few were multi-baggers, while most of them have come down anywhere between 80-90%.
-The message for retail investors is clear that – index investing is better than individual stocks.
-Individual or Retail investors are better of investing in index Exchange Traded Funds (ETFs) like Nifty Bees or Top mutual funds, which have given consistent returns over longer term.
+During the past few years, the returns from investing in individual stocks have been varied.
+Despite markets being at 2 year highs, only a few stocks are at similar highs, while most of them are still languishing well below their historical highs and are down anywhere between 80-90%.
+The message for retail investors is clear – index investing is better than individual stocks.
+Individual or Retail investors can achieve above-average returns by investing in index through Exchange Traded Funds (ETFs) like Nifty Bees or Top mutual funds, which have given consistent returns over longer term.

 Be a wise investor !